 Discover & Read Best Stories about british comedians.
-Also Read about english comedians, an era of darkness the british empire in india, black comedians, british council library, best stand up comedians, british optics, british movies, american comedians, difference between american and british english, difference between american english and british english, british poets, best british movies, popular comedians, famous comedians.
+Also Read about english comedians, black comedians, an era of darkness the british empire in india, british council library, best stand up comedians, british optics, american comedians, british movies, difference between american and british english, difference between american english and british english, british poets, popular comedians, best british movies, famous comedians.

 Why Gandhiji is loved so much by West but not so much by Indians?

 West love Gandhi ji because they only read his theory in text book or in other books not experienced it with their lives unlike Indians so they have no idea about the reality behind his idealistic theory in a imperfect not really idealistic world

 They love it because his ideals later turned into peaceful revolution in America and South Africa

 They love it because he was saying something unique, non violent and peaceful and impressive in the times of World War and when everyone was out to kill their competitors

 British love him because he let them suck India dry for longer time and they encouraged him to carry on with his merry ways as that was beneficial to them, so no wonder they love him

 I have huge respect for Gandhi ji as an Indian